 And of course, avoid beets (we make sugar with it so you can imagine!)

-You can eat everything else!
-(Carrots, green beans, aubergines, courgettes, turnips, potatoes, celery, spinach, etc.).
+You can eat everything else! (low Fodmap vegetables include carrots, green beans, aubergines, courgettes, turnips, potatoes, celery, spinach, etc.).

 Seasonings and condiments

 All the condiments that are not “hot” and which often facilitate digestion, such as bay leaf, rosemary, turmeric, tarragon, sage, basil, peppermint, thyme, parsley, chives, ginger.
 So don’t hesitate to add these to all your dishes!
 You can also eat mustard and mayonnaise.
 As for ketchup, check the sugar content.
 It may be better to make your own.
 You can also use oil and vinegar, soy sauce and butter (uncooked).

 Sources of protein

 When it comes to meat and fish, good news: you can eat anything that is not processed (no burgers or sausages, even vegan versions).

 Be careful, however, not to eat them in a sauce.
 Personally, I also prefer to limit myself to lean meats (turkey, chicken, white fish), especially at dinner time when it is best to eat light.
 You can also eat eggs, firm tofu, nuts and seeds such as chia, flax, sunflower, sesame.